mkumar73/beckernick.github.io/_posts/2016-09-30-parallel-record-linkage.markdown

 There are many very smart algorithms for record linkage (William Cohen at Carnegie Mellon has some great information about smart algorithms on his [website](http://www.cs.cmu.edu/~wcohen/)).

 But, since I'm using a toy example, I'll implement a basic record linkage algorithm that I'd argue is still the most commonly used.
 This algorithm will calculate the number of matching sequences in two strings and the corresponding similarity ratio.
-For information about this, check out the `difflib` [documentation](https://docs.python.org/2/library/difflib.html)
+For information about the math behind the similarity ratio, check out the `difflib` [documentation](https://docs.python.org/2/library/difflib.html).

 First, I'll define a function to get the similarity ratio of two company names.